Eunice…A Teaching Mother (II Timothy 3:14-15) – PART 2

-Eunice did not wait until her child was older to teach him the Bible, but from a child she made them known to him.
+Eunice did not wait until Timothy was older to teach him the bible, but from a child she made them known to him.
 Deuteronomy 6:6-9 gives parents the command of how they should give their children Scripture at a young age.
 The Bible commands us to “teach them diligently unto thy children.”

 This was to be done in six ways.

 1. Thou “shalt talk of them when thou sittest in thine house.”
 Perhaps the most basic opportunity is when the entire family sits down together for at least one meal a day.

 2. Likewise, we are commanded to talk of God’s words “when thou walkest by the way,” in other words, when we travel.

 3. Parents are commanded to teach God’s words “when thou liest down” (bedtime).

 4. “when thou risest up” (in the morning).
 Moses repeatedly refers to God’s Words (plural).

 5. God, through Moses, commanded that Israel was to “bind them for a sign upon thine hand, and they shall be as frontlets between thine eyes.”
 Perhaps the greater idea is how one will tie a string around one’s finger as a reminder to do something.
 God’s Word was to be continually as a reminder.

 6. Finally, Israel was to “write them upon the posts of thy house, and on thy gates.”
 Plaques of Scripture were to be placed on the walls and doorways of the homes of godly people.